ga-curriculum/men-stack-error-handling/concepts/README.md

 ## Types of errors in Node.js/Express

 Effective error handling requires a solid understanding of the types of errors your application may encounter.
-Below are some common types of errors in you might deal with in an Express application.
+Below are some common types of errors you might deal with in an Express application.

 - **Runtime Errors**: These happen during the execution of your application.
 For example, if your code tries to read a property from an undefined variable, it causes a runtime error.
 These errors can crash your application if not handled.